Dreeg: History, distribution and name

 The rules of the game were published in 1981 by Weickmann and, more recently, in 2012 by Bamberger, but Scherm recalls playing it in the late 1950s and early 1960s with his friends by the fishpond of the Würzburger Fischhäusla in Fürth, Bavaria.
 The game is very popular in Franconia.
 Tournaments are held in Neustadt an der Aisch and at Simonshofen near Lauf an der Pegnitz.

 The game is variously known as Dreeg, Nürnberger Dreck or Nämbercher Dreeg.

 Cards

 The game is traditionally played with a pack of 24 Franconian-pattern, German-suited cards comprising, in ascending order: Nine, Unter, Ober, King, Ten and Ace (Sow).
 The four suits are Acorns, Leaves, Hearts and Bells.

 Rules

 There are typically four different sub-games within each game round that are played nauf und noo, i.e. first in the normal order, then in reverse.
 They are intended to represent games from Germany, Russia, England and Africa, respectively, although Cameroon is probably of German origin.
 The following rules are based on Bamberger (2012) except where stated:

 Contracts

-There are four sub-games, which are played first in the order listed and then in the reverse order, to produce a game with two rounds of four sub-games each.
+There are four contract or sub-games, which are played first in the order listed and then in the reverse order, to produce a game with two rounds of four sub-games each.